HearthstoneChat/Application/README.md

 * The application couldn't find the location of your hearthstone log.config file normally in your %localappdata%\Blizzard\Hearthstone directory.
 If your HS appdata directory is different than above, please send me the full path to add to the white list.
 * The application couldn't find the location of your hearthstone Power.log file normally in %PROGRAM FILES%\Hearthstone\Logs or %PROGRAM FILES (x86)%\Hearthstone\Logs.
 If your HS logs directory is different than above, please send me the full path to add to the white list.

+"Why do I start in a chat room as soon as I open the application?"

+This is a residual effect from your last game logged by Hearthstone.
+The advantage of this feature is you can open the application after a game has started and enter the room immediately. *With that said, I plan to continue working on the code to diffierentiate between a current game and an old game.
+Ideally, you should not enter a chat room of an old game.*

 **Author**

 Gregg Jewell | Gatekeeper#1310 (NA Server)